VechamGautham/M-Algorithms-From-Scratch/README.md

 Additionally, this folder includes implementations using standard ML libraries for **comparison and review**.

 ## 📂 Contents
 - **Linear Regression** - Implemented both from scratch and using Scikit-Learn.
+- **Logistic Regression**- Implemented both from scratch and using Scikit-Learn
 - **More ML algorithms coming soon…**

 ## 📚 Libraries Used